 Choosing the right counselor

-When you wish to see a counselor, it’s important to find one who has had some training and experience in taking care of people with cancer.
+When you want to see a counselor, it’s important to find one who has had some training and experience in taking care of people with cancer.
 Your cancer care team is the best way to get names of counselors in your area.
 Another resource, the American Psychosocial Oncology Society (APOS), can connect you to someone within 2 business days through their toll-free service at 1-866-276-7443.
-They will help you find a qualified professional in your area who can counsel people with cancer.
-If you see a counselor and do not feel comfortable or safe talking with that person, call APOS and ask for other names.
+They’ll help you find a qualified professional in your area who can counsel people with cancer.
+If you see a counselor and don’t feel comfortable or safe talking with them, call APOS and ask for other names.